Gain access to personalized product screening, the best pricing, rewards, and more!

 Ragweed Control: How To Get Rid of Ragweed

 Ragweed is an annual and perennial shrub that thrives in heavy and poorly maintained soil.
-Ragweed is pretty easy to identify on lawns due to its unique appearance of feathery, green leaves that look similar to ferns and upright growth pattern.
+It is pretty easy to identify on lawns due to its unique appearance, which includes feathery, green leaves that look similar to ferns and an upright growth pattern.

-Ragweed pollen is a common allergen with a single plant having the ability to produce over a billion grains of pollen per season.
-The pollen is easily transported into the wind.
-As a result, the presence of ragweed in a lawn or garden can cause hay fever and various allergy symptoms, including a runny nose, hacking cough, persistent sneezing, and red, puffy eyes.
+Ragweed pollen is a common allergen.
+A single plant can produce over a billion grains of pollen per season, and the pollen is easily transported into the wind.
+As a result, ragweed in a lawn or garden can cause hay fever and various allergy symptoms, including a runny nose, hacking cough, persistent sneezing, and red, puffy eyes.

-There are around 17 species of Ragweed across the U.S. with the most widespread being Common Ragweed and Giant Ragweed.
-Ragweed survives mostly in human-impacted or disturbed areas.
-This plant thrives on parking lots, on the sides of highways, in agriculture, and urban areas.
+There are around 17 species of ragweed across the U.S., the most widespread being common and giant ragweed.
+Ragweed survives mainly in human-impacted or disturbed areas.
+This plant thrives in parking lots, on the sides of highways, in agriculture, and in urban areas.

-If it is ragweed season and you're having trouble with this invasive species on your lawn, our DIY Ragweed treatment guide can help.
-The directions below were recommended by our lawn care experts and will show you how to properly get rid of Ragweed from your property.
+If it is ragweed season and you're having trouble with this invasive species on your lawn, our DIY ragweed treatment guide can help.
+Our lawn care experts recommend the directions below and will show you how to properly get rid of ragweed from your property.

 Identification

-Before carrying out a treatment program, you will need to first be certain that you are dealing with Ragweed and not some other weed.
-Careless identification can lead to using the wrong treatment methods which can be a waste of time and money.
-Below we shared identifying characteristics to know what Ragweed looks like:
+Before carrying out a treatment program, you will need first to be certain that you are dealing with ragweed and not some other weed.
+Careless identification can lead to using the wrong treatment methods, which can waste time and money.
+Below, we shared identifying characteristics to know what ragweed looks like:

-• As mentioned earlier, there are two common types of ragweed: Common Ragweed and Giant Ragweed.
-Ragweed earns its name because the leaf appears so raggedy-looking.
+- As mentioned earlier, there are two common types of ragweed: Common ragweed and giant ragweed.
+Ragweed earns its name because its leaves appear raggedy.

-• The distinctive seedheads produce a lot of pollen and blooms appear as small yellowish hairy looking bumps.
-Their leaves are made up of multiple leaflets and the flowers are often clustered at the top of the plant.
+- The distinctive seedheads produce a lot of pollen, and blooms appear as small yellowish hairy bumps.
+Their leaves are made up of multiple leaflets, and the flowers are often clustered at the top of the plant.
 Common ragweed has both male and female flowers.

-Use the description and image above to help you properly identify Ragweed on your property.
-If you are not totally sure, contact us and send us a photo of your weed and we will identify it for you and suggest treatment options.
+Use the description and image above to help you properly identify ragweed on your property.
+If you are not totally sure, contact us and send us a photo of your weed.
+We will identify it for you and suggest treatment options.

 Inspection

-After you have confirmed that you are dealing with Ragweed, you can then move on to inspection.
-During this phase, you will locate areas where Ragweed is thriving and observe the conditions that are allowing it to thrive.
-This information will help you in knowing where to focus your herbicide application.
+After you have confirmed that you are dealing with ragweed, you can move on to inspection.
+During this phase, you will locate areas where ragweed is thriving and observe the conditions that allow it to thrive.
+This information will help you know where to focus your herbicide application.

 Where to Inspect

-Both Ragweed species can grow anywhere and everywhere and do not discriminate where they can take hold.
-Their flowers are arranged in spikes at the tops of stems so they would be hard to miss.
-Those allergic to Ragweed can detect their presence quite easily.
+Both ragweed species can grow anywhere and do not discriminate where they can take hold.
+Their flowers are arranged in spikes at the tops of stems, so they would be hard to miss.
+Those allergic to ragweed can detect their presence quite easily.

-Ragweed season takes place between early August to early October in the Northern part of the US and in Canada while in the southern states, the season can vary depending upon the climate and can be an issue year-round.
-Allergy season is usually synonymous with Ragweed season and when it comes in bloom.
+Ragweed season takes place between early August and early October in the northern part of the US and Canada, while in the southern states, the season can vary depending upon the climate and can be an issue year-round.
+Allergy season is usually synonymous with ragweed season, and when it comes in bloom.

 What to Look For

-Common Ragweed can be easy to find due to how distinctive it's seedhead looks and the pollen it creates.
+Common ragweed can be easy to find due to its distinctive seedhead and the pollen it creates.
 Giant ragweed also has very noxious pollen that can cause allergies and can stand out because of its large leaves.
-They can also grow alarmingly tall which makes the "giant" in its name very fitting.
-This plant can grow up to 6 feet to 20 feet tall and can come up virtually anywhere in the soil.
+They can also grow alarmingly tall, which makes the "giant" in its name very fitting.
+This plant can grow up to 6 feet to 20 feet tall and come up virtually anywhere in the soil.

-The symptoms of ragweed allergies include itchy, watery eyes, a stuffy nose or breathing issues so if you may be allergic and are suffering from these issues, this is a dead giveaway that Ragweed may be growing on your property or nearby.
+The symptoms of ragweed allergies include itchy, watery eyes, a stuffy nose, or breathing issues.
+If you may be allergic and are suffering from these issues, it is a dead giveaway that Ragweed may be growing on your property or nearby.

 Treatment

-Before applying products, you should always wear the proper personal equipment any time herbicides are being mixed and handled.
-Wear jeans and a long sleeve shirt along with gloves and goggles.
+Before applying products, you should always wear the proper personal equipment when herbicides are being mixed and handled.
+Wear jeans and a long-sleeve shirt, along with gloves and goggles.

-For both Giant and Common Ragweed, we suggest a post-emergent application of 2,4-D Amine.
-This professional-quality herbicide is easy to use and is selective so it will only target the weed and not harm your desired vegetation.
+We suggest a post-emergent application of 2,4-D Amine for both giant and common ragweed.
+This professional-quality herbicide is easy to use and is selective, so it will only target the weeds and not harm your desired vegetation.

 Step 1: Measure and Mix 2, 4-D Amine

-For small applications with a hand sprayer, this breaks down to .72 to 1.1 fl. oz. per 1,000 square feet.
-Mixing 2 4-D with a surfactant like Nanotek Surfactant will help the product to stick better to the Ragweed and make the herbicide work more effectively.
+Mixing 2 4-D with a surfactant like Nanotek Surfactant will help the product stick better to the Ragweed and make the herbicide work more effectively.

-For example, if you have a 2,000 sq. ft. area to treat, you will need to mix 1.44 to 2.2 fl. oz. in 2 gallons of water.
+For example, if you have a 2,000 sq. ft. area to treat, you must mix 1.44 to 2.2 fl. oz. in 2 gallons of water.
 Once you have made your measurements and calculated how much 2,4-D you need, mix the product and surfactant with the appropriate amount of water in a handheld or backpack sprayer.
-Shake the sprayer to ensure the solution is well-mixed and then you're ready to spray.
+Shake the sprayer to ensure the solution is well-mixed, and then you're ready to spray.

 Step 2: Apply 2-4 D Amine to Ragweed